SEO Best Practices for 2026: The New Rules for AI Search

 Recognizing Harmful Black Hat Tactics

-Keyword stuffing remains one of the most common mistakes.
-Cramming your target phrase into every paragraph makes content unreadable and triggers spam filters.
-You'll see similar penalties from:
+Keyword stuffing is still one of the most common mistakes people make.
+When you cram your target phrase into every paragraph, the content gets really hard to read and it can trigger spam filters too.
+It just looks fake.
+You'll see similar penalties from things like:

 • Purchasing low-quality backlinks from link farms